Skip to content

 If you live in a standard house made of brick or stone

-You can use the house rebuild cost calculator provided by The Building Cost Information Service (BCIS) of the Royal Institution of Chartered Surveyors (RICS) to work out the cost.
-To use the BCIS rebuild cost calculator properly, you should work out your home’s floor area.
+You can use the house rebuild cost calculator from The Building Cost Information Service (BCIS) to work out the cost.
+BCIS is the main source of residential rebuilding cost data in the UK.

-Alternatively, Comparethemarket can help you calculate your house rebuild cost using the BCIS rebuild cost calculator service when you compare buildings insurance.
+Alternatively, Compare the Market can help you calculate your house rebuild cost using the BCIS rebuild cost calculator service when you compare buildings insurance.

 If you live in a ‘non-standard’ home